MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

   ```
 ![alt text](image-22.png)

 3. Go to the settings tab and make sure the setting `Automatically follow redirects` is set to OFF.
 Following this step, you will procceed to manually follow **three** 302 redirect calls.
+In a normal scenario these would befollowed automatically, refer to [Part 2: TODO LINk](#part-2-advanced-use-case---integrating-apc-into-a-banking-app) for real-word number verification example.

 ![alt text](image-23.png)